gshanemiller/reinvent/doc/static_route_packet_design.md

 This allows the schema for requests and responses to differ since their packet memory layout is also different.

 ## Hot CPUs
 Recall DPDK is poll based.
-[As shown in the UDP example](https://github.com/rodgarrison/reinvent/blob/main/doc/equinix_mellanox_setup.md#rss-benchmark-output-1) the CPU can spin looking for packet work faster than it sometimes comes.
-This is shown with the `stalledTx, stalledRx` metrics.
-SPSC is another hot-spin loop: queues may be empty (on read) or full (on write).
-To avoid running at 100% CPU utilization all the time, expoential backoff sleeps should be added.
-Once an event is finally found, the micro sleep time should be reset to the smallest delay.
+[As shown in the simple UDP example](https://github.com/rodgarrison/reinvent/blob/main/doc/equinix_mellanox_setup.md#rss-benchmark-output-1) the CPU can spin looking for packet work faster than it sometimes comes.
+This is shown by the `stalledTx, stalledRx` metrics.
+SPSC is another hot-spin loop opportunity: queues may be empty (on read) or full (on write).
+To avoid running at 100% CPU utilization all the time, exponential backoff micro sleeps should be added.
+Once an event is finally found, the sleep time should be reset to the smallest delay.